UBC-Snowbots/Snowflake/README.md

 Below are some notes we would like to highlight about pull requests:
 - Once your pull request has been approved, please proceed to merge and close the pull request yourself
 - When your pull requests receive comments, please reply to each comment individually.
-- Once your branch has been merged, please delete the branch.
 - If there were any fixes that were specific to resources you found (eg. stackoverflow thread), please comment them into the PR for future reference.

 ### Coding Conventions